Cappuccino: History and evolution

 Cappuccino as written today (in Italian) is first mentioned in the 19th century and is described as "black coffee with a few drops of milk or cream".
 The modern Italian cappuccino evolved and developed in the following decades: the steamed milk on top is a later addition, and in the US a slight misunderstanding has led to the naming of this "cap" of milk foam "monk's head", although it originally had nothing to do with the name of the beverage.

 Espresso machines were introduced at the beginning of the 20th century.

-By the end of the World War II, Italians launched the "age of crema" as the new coffee machines could create a higher pressure, leading to a finer grind and the now classic crema.

 In the United Kingdom, espresso coffee initially gained popularity in the form of cappuccino, influenced by the British custom of drinking coffee with milk, the desire for a longer drink to preserve the café as a destination, and the exotic texture of the beverage.

 In the United States, cappuccino spread alongside espresso in Italian American neighborhoods, such as Boston's North End, New York's Little Italy, and San Francisco's North Beach.
 New York City's Caffe Reggio (founded in 1927) claims to have introduced cappuccino to the United States, while San Francisco's Caffe Trieste (founded in 1956) claims to have introduced it to the west coast; the earlier Tosca Cafe in San Francisco (founded in 1919) served a "cappuccino" earlier, but this was without coffee, and instead consisted of chocolate, steamed milk, and brandy.

 Popularity

 In Italy and throughout continental Europe, cappuccino is traditionally consumed in the morning, usually as part of breakfast, often with some type of pastry.
 Italians generally do not drink cappuccino with meals other than breakfast, although they often drink espresso after lunch or dinner.
 In Italy, cappuccino is usually consumed up to 11:00 am, since cappuccinos are milk-based and considered too heavy to drink later in the day.
 Instead, espresso is usually ordered after a meal due to the belief that the lack of milk aids in digestion.
 In North America, cappuccinos have become popular concurrent with the boom in the American coffee industry through the late 1990s and early 2000s, especially in the urban Pacific Northwest.
+As of 2024, 57% of American adults reported consuming a specialty coffee beverage in the past week, with cappuccino making up 14% of the specialty coffee share.
 In South Korea, espresso and its variants (cappuccino, latte, and caffè mocha) became popular in 2000.

 Cappuccino is traditionally served in 150–180 ml cups.
 By the start of the 21st century, a modified "short-cut" version was being served by fast-food chains in servings up to 600 ml.